Gramotei-vlad/gameOnPygame/README.md

 # gameOnPygame
 This is simple platformer wtitten on Python + Pygame + PyAnim.

-Game will be updated.
+Game is done!

-You will play for the yellow character at different levels (at the moment - 4 levels from 5).
+You will play for the different characters at different levels.

+In game playing music : Dom Smart - Adventure.

+If somebody can compile on Python with help cx-Freeze, do it!